-We have thought long and hard on developing a list of the best motivational books that:
+We have thought long and hard about developing a list of the best motivational books that:

 – Urge you to take action